Memory Size and Function | Vantage BYOM - JVM Memory Size and JVMMemStats Function - Teradata Vantage

 The model must be loaded in each node.
 If the total free memory ("Free Memory" plus "Unalloc Memory") on any node does not have enough space for your PMML model or models, you can change the minimum and maximum sizes of JVM memory with the -Xms and -Xmx options of the CufConfig parameter JVMOptions.
 These option changes apply to JVM memory on every node.

-For example, this line sets the initial allocation of JVM memory specified by Xms to 3 GB out of the maximum memory pool of 12 GB specified by Xmx, in every node:
+For instance, appending these values to the cufconfig JVMOptions parameter sets the initial allocation of JVM memory (specified by Xms) to 3 GB out of the maximum memory pool of 12 GB (specified by Xmx), in every node:

 The recommended value (-Xmx) for the JVM memory is 8GB, unless using H2OPredict with NLP models where the minimum is 12GB.